steltenpower/swipaLOD/README.md

 <table><tr><td>Conceptually</td><td>In Linked Data</td></tr><tr><td>
    <img src="https://www.w3.org/TR/rdf11-primer/example-graph.jpg"></td><td>
 <img src="https://www.w3.org/TR/rdf11-primer/example-multiple-graphs-iris.jpg"></td></tr></table>
+The fun part of Linked Data is that you can query a combination of graphs, here the blue and the green, as if they were one graph on one system.
+You could for example ask (first in a technical language named SPARQL, later possibly taking in natural language processing options that do already exist): "Which persons are interested in stuff by Leonardo da Vinci?".

 Train of Thought is about combining the usability of a whiteboard with the power of Linked Data.

 ## PURPOSE: to make a 'mindgraph' (a 2D selection in a editable higher-dimension graph)
 Very quickly hand draw a query-able graph combining new nodes and edges and those already available somewhere outside on the web (while also recording the process including audio).<br>
-The fun part of Linked Data is that you can query a combination of graphs, here the blue and the green, as if they were one graph on one system.

 ## A MENTAL MODEL FOR THE BROADER DATA MODEL OF THIS ENVISIONED WEB APP
 Imagine a horizontal transparent layer to hold the mindgraph: